 Long Beach Pet Trusts Law Firm

-Making a plan for your pet’s well being is the quickest, easiest way to ensure your furry loved one is always comfortable, fed, housed and cared for after you are gone.
+Making a plan for your pet’s wellbeing is the quickest and easiest way to ensure your furry loved one is always comfortable, fed, housed, and cared for after you are gone.

 What is a pet trust?

-The attorneys of California Elder Law Center PC have decades of experience in estate planning, including pet trusts.
-Together with your California Elder Law Center PC attorney, you can ensure your pet’s future is as comfortable and bright as you want for them within a pet trust.
+The attorneys of The Law Offices of Sandra Diaz PC have decades of experience in estate planning, including pet trusts.
+Together with your Law Offices of Sandra Diaz PC attorney, you can ensure your pet’s future is as comfortable and bright as you want for them within a pet trust.

 How does a pet trust differ from a provision for your pet in a will?